-Cash and Investments
+1. Cash and Investments

-The debt service, capital projects and employee benefit trust funds account for their transactions through separate and distinct bank and investment accounts as required by State Statutes.
+The trust, debt service, and capital projects funds account for their transactions through separate and distinct bank and investment accounts as required by State Statutes.
 In addition, the agency fund uses separate and distinct accounts.
 All other funds share in common bank and investment accounts.